An Inclusive Notion of Text: Reporting

 \section{Reporting}

 An inclusive approach to text is an emerging trend in NLP that demands systematic study.
-While preparing this work, it became evident that the lack of structured reporting limits the meta-analysis of text use in NLP.
-In line with related documentation efforts, we propose a simple mechanism for reporting text use.
-If adapted at large, such reporting will make it easier to gauge the capabilities of data sources and NLP artifacts, increase community awareness on what aspects of text are represented and used, allow aggregation of text use information from different studies, and help set standards for inclusive approach to text in NLP.
+While preparing this work, it became evident that the lack of systematic reporting limits the meta-analysis of text use in NLP.
+In line with related documentation efforts, here we propose a simple, semi-structured mechanism for reporting text use.
+In the short term, such reporting would make it easier to gauge the capabilities of data sources and NLP artifacts, increase community awareness on what aspects of text are represented and used, and allow aggregation of text use information from different studies.
+In the long term, it would help the community develop standards for applying the inclusive approach to text and formally documenting text use, and allow informed development of general data models and formats \cite{nif} to facilitate interoperability between NLP artifacts that adopt an inclusive approach to text.